Paridax/jarvis/README.md

   "gptoutput": ,
 }
 ```
-run with debug mode and try some inputs to get a feel of what the outputs of this dictionary are.
+You can run the program in debug mode and test some inputs to understand what the outputs of this dictionary are.

 The format of settings is as follows:
 ```py